 Spinach: the vegetable plant

-Spinach is also called garden spinach or vegetable spinach.
-It seems to have its origin in southwest Asia, whereby it has been known since antiquity in the Mediterranean.
-Spinach is a one-year-old vegetable plant with a height of 50 to 100 cm.
+You find Spinach powder even under the names garden spinach, or vegetable spinach.
+Since antiquity, the people in the Mediterranean use it as a vegetable, and it seems to have its origin in southwest Asia.
+The Spinach is a one-year-old vegetable plant with a height of 50 to 100 cm.

 Vitamin bomb spinach

-Spinach is a vitamin bomb, Popeye already knew that.
-It contains many minerals, protein, iron and vitamins.
-Including oxalic acid, carotenoids, vitamins B1, B2, B3 and B6, vitamins C and E, iron, potassium, calcium, copper, magnesium, sodium, phosphorus and zinc.
+Spinach is a vitamin bomb, Popeye, already knew that.
+It contains many minerals, protein, iron, and vitamins.
+Including oxalic acid, carotenoids, vitamins B1, B2, B3, B6, C, E, iron, potassium, calcium, copper, magnesium, sodium, phosphorus, and zinc.

-Not only Popeye loves spinach children also love him in the pureed version with a dash of cooking cream.
-Here in Germany you like to eat it with fried eggs as a side-dish.
+Not only Popeye loves spinach, but children also love it in the pureed version with a dash of cooking cream.
+Here in Germany, you like to eat it with fried eggs, as a side dish.

 Culinary use of spinach powder

-At Orlandosidee® you will now also find spinach in powder.
-The spinach powder has a pleasantly light taste and can be mixed into juice, water or smoothies and you get a superfood drink.
-It is also suitable for dyeing pasta or pastry, so give it a try.
-Like the food industry, mix some spinach powder into the fresh pasta and make green tagliatelle, tortellini with cheese filling or even lasagna leaves.
+The spinach powder has a pleasantly light taste.
+You may mix it into juice, water, or smoothies this way you create your superfood drink.
+It is also suitable for dyeing pasta, or pastry, so give it a try.
+Like the food industry, mix some vegetable powder into the fresh pasta.
+That way, you make green tagliatelle, tortellini with cheese filling, or even lasagna leaves.

 Spinach powder: the production

-Important Spinach is not recommended in large quantities for rheumatism, as well as people suffering from gout, kidney stones, arthritis or hyperacidity.
-This vegetable contains oxalic acid and it can aggravate the symptoms.
-The oxalic acid can be reduced by cooking the spinach with some creme fraiche, cheese or cream.
+Important, if you suffer from rheumatism, Spinach is not the best vegetable for you to eat in large quantities, as well as for people suffering from gout, kidney stones, arthritis, or hyperacidity.
+This vegetable contains oxalic acid, and it can aggravate the symptoms.
+You can reduce the containing oxalic acid by cooking the spinach with some creme fraiche, cheese, or cream.